imchocomint/hyprplus/README.md

 # Notice
 We'll retire some components because someone have been updating the packages on sid repo; also Ubuntu 25.10 repo now have hyprland (latest tagged version).

+Some dependencies will be slow to update, and will not work with the latest version of Hyprland.
+You should check this page regularly for notices.

 However Hyprland itself, as well as its Qt tools never got updated.
 We'll continue to build those packages.

 # hyprplus